Introduction

 Saint Venant-Kirchhoff model

-The Saint Venant-Kirchhoff hyperelastic constitutive model.
+The Saint Venant-Kirchhoff hyperelastic solid constitutive model.

 Parameters